yuechen-li-dev/Margaret/primer/vulkan-primer.md

   - Prefer narrow backend boundaries over engine-wide Vulkan leakage.
   - Prefer wrappers that encode ownership and repeated policy, not wrappers that pretend Vulkan does not exist.
   - Do not use a Vulkan feature merely because it exists.
-  - Do not make the renderer more "low-level" at the cost of making it less trustworthy.
+  - Do not make the renderer more low-level at the cost of making it less trustworthy.
+  - Do not let temporary bootstrap choices fossilize into permanent backend architecture.

 must_do:
   - Keep Vulkan behind a narrow backend boundary.